 Now, this would normally be a no-brainer but since being strict with our budgeting this year I’ve paid much more attention to prices and noticed that some things sold in multiples are actually more expensive than their single counterparts.
 What the heck is that about!??!

 The bulk-ish items I saw in the back-to-school section seemed to be the better buy!
-So, if the bulk price is cheaper per piece than you’ll save some money!
+So, IF the bulk price is cheaper per piece than you’ll save some money!

 I know, I know.
 This sounds cheap…but would you believe this was actually my kids’ idea?
 I was floored!
-I guess I had always purchased and new backpack and lunchbox each year because I felt that was what I was supposed to do… but when Gracyn told me that her backpack was in perfect shape and she still loved the look of it I couldn’t believe it.
+I guess I had always purchased and new backpack and lunchbox each year because I felt that was what I was supposed to do… but when my daughter told me that her backpack was in perfect shape and she still loved the look of it I couldn’t believe it.